pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 When I got off the main road it became more quiet.
 I saw a Sloth, a deer, lizards, two kinds of monkeys, butterflies, crabs, and more.

-I walked all the way to the farest beach in the park, which was practiclly empty.
+I walked all the way to the farthest beach in the park, which was practically empty.
 It was in a small bay, so the waves where much lower.
 I put on some sunscreen for the first time in years and spent a few hours there.